Living with Lions

 Laurence has been a research associate at the University of California, Berkeley since 1984, first as part of the Berkeley Hyena Project and currently in the Museum of Vertebrate Zoology.

-He spent twenty years studying the behavioural ecology and endocrinology of the spotted hyena before turning to conservation research.
-Laurence directs the Living with Lions project in Kenya.
+He has worked on predators in Kenya for forty years, including twenty years studying the behavioural ecology and endocrinology of the spotted hyena before turning to conservation research.

 Alayne Cotterill